judytafilipkowska/nodejs-recruitment-task/README.md

 # Node.js recruitment task

-Movie application, where users can save movies to their collections by searching for movies' titles.
+The movie application that allows users to save movies to their collections by searching for movies' titles.

 ## Prerequisites